UnexpectedRandom/UnexpectedRandom/README.md

 # 👋 Hello, World!
 Welcome to My GitHub 🌍

-I'm [Your Name], a curious learner and coding enthusiast passionate about technology, problem-solving, and creative exploration.
+I'm UnexpectedUser, a curious learner and coding enthusiast passionate about technology, problem-solving, and creative exploration.
 Here you’ll find my journey through programming, projects, and everything tech-related. 🚀

 ## 🔧 Technologies & Tools
 Here are some tools and technologies I’ve been working with recently: